 Orphaned Baby Birds

-When it comes to orphaned baby birds, the volunteers will discuss the situation with you and together we’ll figure out if the bird can be re-nested or re-united with the parents, or if it should be brought to us for care.
-If at all possible, the baby birds will have a great chance thriving if they can stay with their parents.
+Not all baby birds that are out of their nest are truly orphaned.
+Some birds leave their nest before they can Our volunteers will discuss the situation with you and will determine if the bird can be re-nested or re-united with the parents, or if it should be brought to us for care.

 TEMPORARY/EMERGENCY BIRD CARE INSTRUCTIONS: